Huyen165/Mid_ML1/README.md

 https://www.kaggle.com/uciml/pima-indians-diabetes-database

 The aim of the project is to predict whether a person will develop diabetes based on several factors.
-The project uses three classification machine learning algorithms:
+The project uses classification machine learning algorithms:
 - Logistic regression

 <br>